Replacement Mike Harris's dramatic last-gasp penalty in the second Test denied Wales a first win over Australia in their own back yard for 43 years.

 Kicking rival Barnes, however, was also impeccable as Australia's fourth choice fly-half celebrated the birth of his first child Archie with a 17-point haul under the Etihad Stadium roof to give Australia a platform.

-Wales's habit of being slow starters was a reason behind their first Test defeat in Brisbane last Saturday but they certainly began with a point to prove in Melbourne as North scored inside the opening four minutes.
+Wales's habit of being slow starters was a reason behind their last Saturday but they certainly began with a point to prove in Melbourne as North scored inside the opening four minutes.

 The visitors' powerhouse wing picked the ball up at the base of a breakdown and bulldozed past two covering defenders to score his 11th try in 23 internationals from two metres out before Halfpenny converted.